Colorado Territory: The movement for statehood

 Following the end of the American Civil War, a movement was made for statehood; the United States Congress passed the Admission Act for the territory in late 1865, but it was vetoed by President Andrew Johnson.
 For the next eleven years, the movement for territorial admission was stalled, with several close calls.
 President Grant advocated statehood for the territory in 1870, but Congress did not act.

 In the meantime, the territory found itself threatened by lack of railroads.
 By the late 1860s, many in Denver had sold their businesses and moved northward to the Dakota Territory communities of Laramie and Cheyenne, which had sprung up along the transcontinental railroad.
 Faced with the possible dwindling of the town and its eclipse by the new towns to the north, Denverites pooled their capital and built the Denver Pacific Railroad northward to Cheyenne to bring the rail network to Denver.
 The Kansas Pacific Railway was completed to Denver two months later.
 The move cemented the role of Denver as the future regional metropolis.
 The territory was finally admitted to the Union in 1876.

 Territorial capitals

-Three of Colorado's earliest communities had the honor of serving as capital of Colorado Territory: